published 8/10/12 and updated ongoing

 Here is a meal I eat regularly, usually my first and largest meal of the day at about 11AM.
 It is sort of like machaca.
 Potatoes and onions sauted in coconut oil with some bell and jalapeno peppers, ham and mushrooms.
 Then I saute very lightly some greens(arugula and dandelion) out of the garden and sprouts.
 Mix an egg with cottage cheese and milk and pour the egg mixture over greens similar to an omelette and cook lightly I usually top eggs with 1/2 of an avocado, two small pieces of toast (my own home made with special flour and ingredients see recipe below with more foods) I wash it all down with green tea with mint out of the garden.
 And my own salsa on top !
 For me this is a near perfect meal with all necessary nutritional ingredients.
 I usually do NOT eat a breakfast but sometimes have my banana shake/smoothy at about 8AM and I have been up and around for 2 hours or so by then.
 If I do need food I will have some kind of veg or maybe some cottage cheese and an apple or whatever?
 There are many days I do not eat any where near 2000 calories and some days I may eat no more than 1000.
 Just depends on my activity level and what I feel like doing and some days I may eat 3500 calories.

 So, throw out all the BS you have heard about diets and different secrets to lose weight.
 There are only three components to weight management and fitness that matter, to get started.
 The amount of calories consumed, the amount of calories burned via exertion/exercise/physical activity and the type of foods consumed to gain those calories (glycemic index comes into play here).
 So lets isolate and simplify it down to the first two and the most basic common denominators, food taken in and energy expended to burn that food as it is converted to either fat or muscle.
 No reason to complicate a simple thing !
 You will be able to complicate it correctly at a later date once you have changed your metabolism, balanced your endocrine system and made some progress.
 We can help avoid the body fat by simply more exertion or regular exercise and paying attention to what we eat.
 So instead of eating a big dinner and then watching TV until you go to bed, throw in a walk or a run or even a good workout or a bike ride .
 Also eat a smaller dinner ?
 I have started to eat a bigger midday meal and smaller evening meal and that works very well.
 I actually only eat 2 meals a day with some other snacking tossed in there to keep blood sugar up all day as needed.
 And one of those 2 meals is not very large.
 I eat carrots and other vegs and humus or an avocado or maybe an apple, orange or banana thruout the day.
 I also make a yogurt (Nancys plain) and banana shake in the blender with almonds, plain sunflower seeds, oatmeal, wheat germ and raisins or dates with whey plant protein (not soy) added as my breakfast, but not everyday.
 Tastes awesome and easily digested source of instant energy.
-Here is a resource scroll down the page a bit to help you determine your body fat %.
-The picture method is IMO the easiest and best method without getting into technical testing.
+Here is an excellent Body fat percentage resource, scroll down the page a bit to help you determine your body fat %.
+BMI is a complete waste of time as a reference for many reasons.
+The picture method is IMO the easiest and best method without getting into technical testing which is quite uneccesary unless you are all about wasting your time and money to accomplish nothing ?
 As I say above, just be honest with yourself and you will find yourself in one of the pictures and it will be very close and certainly close enough.
-Here is a measuring method and between the two you will find your own condition.
-I will be posting some specific fitness goals below so you can have a gauge to go by or to achieve.
-My photograph above was at 12% and I was at 10% .
-I have been down to less than 10% and feel much better around 10-15%.
+Here is another measuring methodand between the two you will find your own condition.
+I will be posting some specific fitness goals below so you can have a gauge to go by and to achieve.
+My photographs above are at 12% and I was at 10% and more coming soon at 10%.
+I have been down to less than 10% and feel much better around 10-12%.
 And that is rather easy for me to maintain.
-I am currently at about 13 to 14%.
-The lesser weight helps a lot also.
+I am currently at about 10% and will likely stay there as I am NOT at all about body building.
+Just Functional Fitness with a purpose and that is to be flexible with great body core strength and massive endurance and stamina.
+Basically the exact same training and purpose as an MMA fighter.
+The lesser weight and bulk helps a lot also.
 Shortly after I had my accident I was around 20-25% and will be posting some photos of a sort of before and after thing ?
 I do not suffer or do without anything in any way.
-Nor do I spend tremendous amounts of time and effort on any of it .
+Nor do I spend tremendous amounts of time and effort on any of it.
 I simply have incorporated my fitness into my everyday thinking/living !
 I just live it and enjoy it by nutrition and exercise.
 No stress about it at all, just benefits !
 Fitness and Health over 60 should be fun.

 On the days with a bit of snow and overcast it was about 0 degrees up top, as you are climbing up about 1500 ft.
 But I was sweating and never got cold a bit until I stopped to eat lunch.
 The trick is keeping your hands warm once you take off the gloves to eat.
 On one hike we saw a herd of deer of 100 head !
 Actually several herds accumulated into one big one as we moved along the terrain we could see them ahead of us in the distance.
 What a great way to get in some killer workouts and lose weight !
 I went hiking almost every weekend all winter long and it made a huge difference in my fitness by springtime.
 Skiing is another great activity to have great outdoor workouts and fun at the same time.
 Both downhill and cross country.
 I got burned out on skiing years ago because I had gotten spoiled to having too much and too perfect of conditions.
 Sound weird ? you can burn out or overdose on anything if you don't keep it fun or do too much.
 Even skiing or sex !
 HA HA HA all true.
 So go find an outlet that turns your crank and get in some great workouts and have fun at the same time.
 That is why I loved motocross so much.
 It accomplished many things including facing certain fears and it was a very strenuous workout on a regular basis.
 And that helps us all get thru some of the BS in our world and makes us stronger and more effective in everything.
 I will likely go back and try some more skiing, both kinds in the near future.